brendaleearmstrong/S3-FSJS-QAP3-MGE/README.md

 - **Add Item**: Navigate to `/add` to add a new menu item.
 - **Update Item**: Click on the "Edit" button on a menu item to update it (Full Update or Partial Update)
 - **Delete Item**: Click on the "Delete" button on a menu item to delete it.
+- **Patch Item**: Click on the "Patch Price" button on a menu it to update the item price.

 ## Iteration and Improvement